shushy245/Panax-Home-Assignment/README.md

 # Hello!
 Welcome to my CSV convertor
-This assignment includes a /get route that returns all transactions, and a /post route that accepts a csv file and saves, returns and logs its content
+This project includes a /get route that returns all transactions, and a /post route that accepts a csv file and saves, returns and logs its content

 Before you start, make sure to:
 1. Go to src/config/sequelize.ts and setup your local postgres password